xx19941215/light/README.md

             ->limit(15);
 ```

-Returns [`DataSet`] (https://github.com/xx19941215/light/blob/master/light/src/Database/DateSet.php) and the DataSet instance will do some simple processing of the data returned by` $ ssb` .
+Returns [`DataSet`](https://github.com/xx19941215/light/blob/master/light/src/Database/DateSet.php) and the DataSet instance will do some simple processing of the data returned by `$ssb` .

 []()